katjacb24/caodemo/README.md

 kubectl apply -f src_cluster.yaml
 ```

+Monitor the logs for any potential issues and the pods being deployed.
+Wait until all the `cb-src-000x` pods are ready and running!

 ### K8s port forwarding
 We do everyting on the console, but it'd be nice to actually see what's going on, right?